 • Representing student loan trusts in putative class actions alleging improper collection and litigation tactics.

-• Representing a non-bank lender in multidistrict litigation brought by alleged Paycheck Protection Program (PPP) referral agents seeking fees under the CARES Act.
+• Represented a nonbank lender in multidistrict litigation brought by alleged Paycheck Protection Program (PPP) referral agents seeking fees under the CARES Act.

-• Representing a non-bank lender against “negligent lending” and related claims brought by PPP loan applicants.
+• Representing a nonbank lender against “negligent lending” and related claims brought by PPP loan applicants, including judgment after trial in lender’s favor.

 • Representing a loan servicer in a putative class action alleging violations of RICO, FDCPA, and state consumer protection laws based on purported improper fees charged for property inspections.

-• Representing a loan servicer against a putative class action alleging that property-inspection fees for FHA-insured loans violated HUD requirements.
+• Achieved dismissal of claims against a loan servicer in a putative class action alleging that property-inspection fees for FHA-insured loans violated HUD requirements.

-• Representing a non-bank lender in investigations by various government agencies, the U.S. Senate, and U.S. House of Representatives relating to lending practices during the Paycheck Protection Program (PPP).
+• Representing a nonbank lender in investigations by various government agencies, the U.S. Senate, and U.S. House of Representatives relating to lending practices during the PPP.

 • The Best Lawyers in America®: Ones to Watch: Commercial Litigation (2024-2026)